-• School staff are aware that, although it is a relatively common condition, asthma can develop into a life threatening situation.
+School staff are aware that, although it is a relatively common condition, asthma can develop into a life threatening situation.

-- We have a generic asthma plan in place in school which details how asthma attacks are managed.
-This plan is displayed in prominent locations in the school office and the staff room. - CYP who have asthma will not have an Individual Healthcare Plan unless their condition is severe or complicated with further medical conditions. - The Headteacher and Governing body have chosen to keep emergency Salbutamol inhalers and spacers in school for use by CYP who have a diagnosis of asthma and whose parent/s have given us written permission for their CYP to use it.
+We have a generic asthma plan in place in school which details how asthma attacks are managed.
+This plan is displayed in prominent locations in school - staffroom.

+CYP who have asthma will not have an Individual Healthcare Plan unless their condition is severe or complicated with further medical conditions.

+The Headteacher and Governing body have chosen to keep emergency Salbutamol inhalers and spacers in school for use by CYP who have a diagnosis of asthma and whose parent/s have given us written permission for their CYP to use it.
 This would be in rare circumstances where an inhaler has become lost or unusable.
-Parents are informed by standard letter if their child has used the schools emergency inhaler. - The named person is responsible for managing the stock of the emergency school Salbutamol inhalers. - The emergency salbutamol inhalers will be kept in classes - Along with a register of CYP whose parent/s has given permission for these to be used as appropriate. - The Headteacher / named person is responsible for ensuring the emergency inhalers and spacers are washed as necessary
+Parents are informed by standard letter if their child has used the schools emergency inhaler.

+The named person is responsible for managing the stock of the emergency school Salbutamol inhalers.

+The emergency salbutamol inhalers will be kept in the school office along with a register of CYP whose parent/s has given permission for these to be used as appropriate.

+The Headteacher / Deputy Headteacher is responsible for ensuring the emergency inhalers and spacers are washed as necessary